 “My eyes literally hurt from all the beauty.
 It’s too much to take in ?
 Thanks to @seatoskyair for this amazing experience a couple of weeks ago” – @thevegwitch via Twitter. . . . #earthpix #ourdailyplanet #britishcolumbia #explorebc #exploresquamish #garibaldilake #whistler #tourcanada #planetearth #pnwonderland #cessna172

 There are many more ways to take in the forests, mountains and lakes that make Whistler so very scenic.
-Sean recommends helicopter or plane tours that allow you to see old growth forest, glaciers and mountain peaks in what he says is “one breath-taking experience”.
+Sean recommends helicopter or floatplane tours that allow you to see old growth forest, glaciers and mountain peaks in what he says is “one breath-taking experience”.
 There are many aerial tour providers in Whistler to choose from.
-Sea to Sky Air offers floatplane tours and aerial sightseeing.
-On their Whistler backcountry air safari, you can “fly deep into Garibaldi Provincial Park, to the boundary layer between ancient glacial flows and volcanism.”
+Sea to Sky Air offer a floatplane Whistler backcountry air safari, where you can “fly deep into Garibaldi Provincial Park, to the boundary layer between ancient glacial flows and volcanism.”
 Whichever tour you choose, you will be amazed by the panoramic aerial views.
-See Alpine vistas, rock formations, rivers, glaciers, mountains, rivers, waterfalls and seas – all in one incredible journey.
+See Alpine vistas, rock formations, rivers, glaciers, mountains, waterfalls and seas – all in one incredible journey.

 12. Cross-country tours

-For a slower-paced alternative, why not enjoy a horseback riding tour to take in the stunning surrounding landscape of Whistler RV Park?
-Take a gentle trot through Brew Creek for vast views of Black Tusk and the Whistler Valley, or go for a thrilling 2-hour mountain ride that climbs through lush, forested trails, taking in the grand scopes of the Whistler Valley.
+If you’re wondering what there is to see around Whistler but would prefer not to try an extreme sport, why not enjoy a horseback riding tour to take in the stunning surrounding landscape of Whistler RV Park?
+Take a gentle trot through Brew Creek for vast views of Black Tusk and the Whistler Valley or go for a thrilling 2-hour mountain ride that climbs through lush, forested trails, taking in the grand scopes of the Whistler Valley.
 Keep a keen eye for wildlife!

 ATV tours are also very popular, where visitors can drive buggies and other vehicles cross-country around Whistler.
 As Landsea Tours and Adventures suggest, these tours “provide an awesome opportunity to really explore Whistler’s vast nature setting.
 Feel the wind rushing past you as you journey through wild forests and winding mountain trails”.
 Whether you choose to take it easy and be driven through the backcountry and mountain foothills or race your friends through the wilderness, this is an experience not to be missed for any motoring enthusiast.